Knowledge base

 - Click on Next:

-- Select an existing domain within the current Organization, or order a new domain in advance, and click the button to Confirm:
+- Choose an existing domain in the current Organization, or order a new domain in advance, and click the button to Confirm:

 Refer to this other guide if you are looking for information on how to dissociate a synonym domain name.